 Week 6.
 Full short races using spinnakers

-There will be 6 boats and 30 people taking part.
-Each boat will have a mixture of skill levels amongst the crew and have a mentor onboard for instruction.
+There will be 6 boats with a maximum of 30 people taking part: Each boat will have a max of 5 participants per boat with a mixture of skill levels amongst the crew, plus 1 mentor for instruction.
 As a participant you can choose to be either:

-Places are popular, it costs £120 for the course, you need to already know how to sail and you need to be a club member.
-It’s easy to join the club on the peyc website and costs £70 for your first year.
 As in previous years it should be lots of fun and many new friendships made.
-People then have the whole summer ahead of them to race in 707 events, hire the club 707’s and practice or race on other boats in the club fleet.
+People then have the whole summer ahead of them to race in 707 events, hire the club 707s and practise or race on other boats in the club fleet.
 Please feel free to share this link with others who may be interested.

 View a video from previous years training here https://www.youtube.com/watch?v=fV9gxNo8No8&t=1s